csb206/NordstromHW/README.md

 ## Thoughts Behind the Design/Implemenation

 Using this information, I thought it would be useful to plot these cameras on a scrollable and zoomable map.
 To get ahold of an interactive map, I wanted to use the [Leaflet.js library](http://leafletjs.com/) (or Google maps).
-The code below illustrates how to use this library and set the map layer
+The code below illustrates how to use this library and set the map layer.
+Using [MapBox](https://www.mapbox.com/studio/classic/projects), I have the ability to customize the map and this is where I gain access to the map id and access token below.

 	var map = L.map('map').setView([47.60978, -122.3331], 12);
 	    L.tileLayer('https://api.tiles.mapbox.com/v4/{id}/{z}/{x}/{y}.png?access_token={accessToken}', {